varletjs/varlet/packages/varlet-ui/src/progress/docs/en-US.md

 ### Show Action

 The action is displayed through the `show-action` attribute.
 The action is the percentage of progress by default.
-You can use the slot to insert custom content
+You can use the slot to insert custom content.

 ```html
 <var-progress :value="30" show-action />